yngyuan/yy-academic/content/authors/admin/_index.md

     url: https://www.utexas.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include Human-Centered Computing, Artificial Intelligence and Game Design.

 # Interests to show in About widget
 interests:
+  - Human-Centered Computing
   - Artificial Intelligence
-  - Computational Linguistics
-  - Information Retrieval
+  - Game Design

 # Education to show in About widget
 education:
   courses:
-    - course: Msc in Information Studies
+    - course: MSc in Information Studies
       institution: The University of Texas at Austin
       year: 2021
     - course: BSc in Information and Computing Science